jonas-thuvesson-winberg/webpack-workshop/1 - bundling javascript/1_-_bundling_javascript.md

 4. If you run the code now using `npm run build`, you should see a file *main.js* in __*/dist/*__.

 #### Adding Babel for better browser support
 Babel is a tool for compiling (or transpiling) modern JavaScript into a format compatible with different browsers and browser versions.
+When

 ...